 Though costly initially, interoperable systems deliver ROI within 18–24 months.

-InFynd Healthcare addresses data challenges across UK and US care home markets with:
+InFynd Healthcare addresses data challenges across UK and US care home markets with

 Unlike traditional providers, InFynd ensures continuous data validation, making it a reliable B2B data provider for healthcare organizations.

-High-quality care home minimum data sets must be:
+High-quality care home minimum data sets must be

 Care homes that invest in data quality gain advantages in resident care, operational efficiency, and compliance.